vasiliydumanov/Rhythmbox/README.md

 ```
 brew install git-lfs
 ```
-The project depends on pods created recently.
+The project depends on recently created pods.
 You may also need to update local clone of the spec-repo so that Cocoapods knows about their existence.
 Run:
 ```
 pod repo update
 pod install